 Students in graduate studies must be attending at least 1/2-time to qualify for aid, which is mostly loans, and must be accepted into the graduate degree program at Black Hills State University.
-The federal TEACH grant does allow less-than-1/2-time students to receive this grant.
+The federal TEACH grant does allow students enrolled less-than 1/2-time to receive this grant.
 Half-time is at least 5 credit hours.

 Financial Aid Paid/Financial Aid Remaining

 Financial aid is based on full-time status; some aid is prorated if you are less than full-time.
-Awards can be accepted on Banner Self-Service.
-All paperwork needs to be completed in time for processing of loans and class registration needs to be in place, PLUS you MUST complete Attendance Confirmation in Banner to receive a refund.
-Complete financial aid is scheduled to be applied to your bill on September 6, 2019.
-After this date, you should review Banner's Self-Service Statement History for "Financial Aid Payments" (aid applied to your bill).
-If not all your aid is applied to your bill, there are some issues to be resolved;please contact Student Financial Services for assistance.
-We will be able to give you a deferment of payment if we have confirmation there is other aid that will be applied to your bill.
+Awards can be accepted on MyBHSU.
+All paperwork needs to be completed in time for processing of loans and class registration needs to be in place, AND you MUST complete Attendance Confirmation in MyBHSU to receive a refund.
+Complete financial aid is scheduled to be applied to your bill on January 3, 2020.
+After this date, you should review Statement History for "Financial Aid Payments" (aid applied to your bill) in MyBHSU.
+If all of your aid is not applied to your bill, there are some issues to be resolved; please contact Student Financial Services for assistance.
+We will be able to give you a deferment if we have confirmation there is other aid that will be applied to your bill.

 Refund of Excess Financial Aid - No lines, checks will be direct deposited or mailed

 A refund is created after your "Financial Aid Payments" are greater than your bill.
-The refund check will be direct deposited (preferred method) or mailed to you at the local address (please confirm during the attendance/registration confirmation process).
-All students need to complete the attendance/registration confirmation process to receive their refunds.
-Estimated processing date for direct deposit or mailing of checks is August 18th; however, again you must complete Attendance Confirmation before refund is released.
-Remember, if you change classes, you may now owe a bill; the refund of your excess aid may already be in process so make sure you check your Current Activity throughout census.
+The refund check will be direct deposited (preferred method) or mailed to you at the local address (please confirm during the attendance confirmation process).
+All students need to complete the attendance confirmation process to receive their refunds.
+Estimated processing date for direct deposit or mailing of checks is January 10th; however, again you must complete Attendance Confirmation before any refund is released.
+Remember, if you change classes, you may now owe; the refund of your excess aid may already be in process so make sure you check your Current Activity throughout census.